GradOpt/DivMin/README.md

 ## Overview

-This repository provides a minimal implementation of the *DivMin* attack, which is designed to learn task-relevant knowledge from copyright-protected datasets while effectively suppressing provenance signals such as watermarks and fingerprints.
+This repository provides a minimal implementation of the *DivMin* attack, which is designed to learn task-relevant knowledge from copyright-protected datasets while suppressing provenance signals such as watermarks and fingerprints.

 The core idea of DivMin is to minimize output divergence through:
 - Anchor-only contrastive learning